AKEBMohammed/onePushADay/README.md

-# One Push A Day
+# Automated Git Pushes

-This repository is configured to make multiple pushes per day automatically.
-It uses a cron job to ensure regular commits, which helps maintain an active contribution history.
+This repository is configured to make multiple pushes per day automatically using GitHub Actions, without requiring your PC to be running 24/7.

 ## How it works

-A shell script (`one_push_a_day.sh`) is scheduled to run every 6 hours through cron.
-The script:
+A GitHub Actions workflow (`.github/workflows/scheduled-push.yml`) is scheduled to run every 6 hours.
+The workflow:
-1. Creates or updates a file called `daily_record.txt` with a timestamp
+1. Updates a file called `daily_record.txt` with a timestamp
 2. Commits this change to the repository
-3. Pushes the commit to the remote repository
+3. Pushes the commit to the repository

 ## Setup Instructions

+1. Create a GitHub repository if you don't already have one
-1. Clone this repository to your local machine
+2. Push this repository to GitHub:
-2. Make sure the shell script has execution permissions: `chmod +x one_push_a_day.sh`
-3. Initialize git repository (if not already initialized):
    ```
    git init
    git add .